 This event is part of AusCAPPS webinar series.
 Events in this series are:

 Dr Amy Moten

-Dr Amy Moten is the Coordinator: Medical Education at SHINE SA where she provides clinical education to doctors, registered nurses and midwives and other health professionals in South Australia.
-She also works as a GP with a special interest in sexual and reproductive health care and is currently chair of the RACGP Specific Interest Group in Sexual Health Medicine.
+Dr Amy Moten is the Coordinator, Medical Education at SHINE SA where she provides clinical education to doctors, registered nurses and midwives and other health professionals in South Australia.
+She also works as a GP with a special interest in sexual and reproductive health care and is Chair, RACGP Specific Interests Sexual Health Medicine.

 Dr Richard Mayes